PowerSite Frequently Asked Questions

 What language is PowerSite created in?

-Stargate continues to develop PowerSite in ColdFusion due to its speed, robustness, excellent security, and rapid development approach.
+Stargate continues to develop PowerSite in ColdFusion because of its speed, robustness, excellent security, and rapid development approach.

 How much control do I have over my PowerSite?

-The ideology of PowerSite is that Stargate performs the customizations and programming to create an easy-to-use, custom web application exactly for your needs, and you simply use the provided administration controls to create, upload, and update content and other data.
-You also have the ability to control user accounts and other security permissions yourself, or designate those who can.
+The mindset behind PowerSite is that Stargate handles the design and programming to create an easy-to-use, custom web application exactly for your needs.
+You simply use the provided administration controls to create, upload, and update content and other data.
+You also have the ability to control user accounts and security permissions yourself and/or delegate those tasks to other users if you wish.

-By keeping the programming access restricted to Stargate staff we avoid all of the associated security problems of a full DIY platform like WordPress.
-Users cannot update code on the server, and there is no need to install or update plugins and themes.
+The primary benefit of this approach — to restrict the programming access to Stargate staff — is that it mitigates the security problems of a full DIY platform like WordPress.
+Users cannot update server-side programming, and there is no need to update plugins and themes, which are the primary vulnerability points of those platforms.
 We do all of that for you.

-Stargate also incorporates the design of your site through custom ColdFusion templates and standard CSS, but we can expose interface controls for updating the design, including editing the CSS if you wish to have that access.
-(CSS is a styling language that is essentially safe for most users to access, although learning CSS can be daunting.)
+Stargate incorporates the design for your website through custom ColdFusion HTML templates and standard CSS.
+This helps your site maintain a consistent look and feel without having to worry about the design as you edit the content.
+If necessary, we can add custom interfaces for updating the design and layout of pages, including editing the CSS if you wish to have that level of access.
+(Cascading Style Sheets are essentially safe for most users to edit, although learning CSS can be daunting.)

 Can my PowerSite be hosted at another web hosting company?

-You own the content of your website, but the PowerSite back-end is proprietary.
+Although you own the content and design of your website, the PowerSite back-end is proprietary.
 It's a cloud-based hosting service available only at Stargate Connections.
-Every PowerSite requires our continued participation to update the custom programming and security, and we require those elements to be hosted on our own servers so we can properly control the server environment as necessary.
+Every PowerSite requires our continued participation to update the programming and overall design, and we need it to be hosted on our servers so we can properly control the server requirements and security environment.

-If you wish to move your website to another hosting provider and/or developer, we can export a non-PowerSite version of your site, either as static HTML, or as a simplified ColdFusion- or PHP-driven front end to access the content database.
-You will lose all of the administration interfaces that are part of PowerSite, but your new developers may be able to recreate those for you using their own tools and techniques.
-In any case, all of the exported files we provide can be edited with any standard editing applications.
+If you wish to move your website to another hosting provider or another developer, we can export a non-PowerSite version of your site.
+This can be done as static HTML pages, or a simplified ColdFusion or PHP front end to access the content database.
+You simply lose the back-end administration interfaces that are part of PowerSite.
+Your new developers may be able to create new user interfaces for you using their own preferred platforms, but in any case, there is nothing proprietary about the front-end side of PowerSite.
+All of the exported files we provide could be edited with any standard editing applications.

 Does PowerSite use themes like WordPress?